 What makes Membership Rewards points so valuable are the transfer partners.
 You can transfer your points to Aeroplan or Avios at a 1:1 ratio.

-Remember those 40,000 bonus points you got?
-Well, if you converted them to Aeroplan, you would have 40,000 Aeroplan points.
-It costs 25,000 Aeroplan points to claim a free flight to anywhere in the continental US or Canada which easily has a value of $600.
+Remember those 75,000 bonus points you got?
+Well, if you converted them to Aeroplan, you would have 75,000 Aeroplan points.
+Since Aeroplan points are worth about 2 cents per point, the welcome bonus is worth close to $1,500

-The best card to compare the American Express Gold Business card is the American Express Platinum Business card.
-Both have similar features, but the Platinum card gives you 1.25 points per $1 spent on all purchases and comes with better travel benefits including travel insurance and lounge access.
+The best card to compare to the American Express Gold Business card is the American Express Platinum Business card.
+Both have similar features, but the Platinum card gives you 3 points per $1 spent on restaurants, 2 points per $1 spent on travel, and 1 point per $1 spent on all other purchases.
+In addition, it comes with better travel benefits, including travel insurance and lounge access.

 If you’re an actual business owner, you should look at the supplier list offered by the Gold Business card and see if you’d get value there.
 If you don’t spend a lot on those suppliers, you’re probably better off just getting the Platinum Business card.

-That being said, if you’re applying for this card just for the signup bonus, then of course it’s worth it.
-The first year is free, and easily ranks as one of the best travel credit cards in Canada.
+That said, if you’re applying for this card just for the signup bonus, then, of course, it’s worth it.

 My American Express Business Gold Canada review is positive.
-The signup bonus, multipliers, and referrals make this one of the best credit card deals available.
+The sign up bonus, multipliers, and referrals make this one of the best credit card deals available.
 Although the multipliers aren’t that impressive if you’re a regular consumer, business users may like what this card has to offer.
-Use my referral link now to get your 40,000 points welcome bonus.